Camp Lejeune Water Contamination & Bladder Cancer

 It will likely take time before the first Camp Lejeune cases reach settlements, so it is difficult to predict what specific settlement amounts will be right now.

-No matter what the individual Camp Lejeune lawsuit settlement amounts turn out to be, the U.S. government is expected to pay over $6 billion to Camp Lejeune victims over the next decade.
+No matter what the individual Camp Lejeune lawsuit settlement amounts turn out to be, the U.S. government is expected to pay over $21 billion to Camp Lejeune victims overall.

 Find Help for a Camp Lejeune Cancer Lawsuit